It’s a new year, full of opportunities! This is true for hackers as well.

-If the organization also retains traffic logs, they can retroactively check these logs for hits on the signature, which may help with identification of past exploitation of the vulnerability.
+If the organization also retains traffic logs, they can retroactively check these logs for hits on the signature, which may help with the identification of past exploitation of the vulnerability.
 If any detections are found, the security team can begin incident response procedures to deal with the identified intrusion.

-Managing a cyber vulnerability can be a time and resource intensive process, but the payoff can be significant.
+Managing a cyber vulnerability can be a time and resource-intensive process, but the payoff can be significant.
 Cyber incidents frequently have large price tags for their victims, so closing a vulnerability before it’s exploited can generate significant savings.